 Overcoming these complexities is not difficult, though, if you have the right tools in place.
 In this article we explain, how Documill Dynamo Salesforce document generation app helps make things smooth.
 Read on and learn, how to create complex document templates quickly and easily in Salesforce.

-Quicker template creation with MS Office
+Quicker template creation with MS-Office-like user experience

 Flexible graphic design

-The graphics can be directly inserted to the template or merged as dynamic elements that link to a database.
+The graphics can be directly inserted into the template or merged as dynamic elements that link to a database.
 While the former solution is fine for items such as company logos, which are rarely updated, the latter one works well for dynamic graphics like, say, personal sender signatures and product pictures, like those in the example below.